Thursday, July 7, 2016

 • While your doctor may view himself as a life-saver, stored blood has no conscience.
 Lacking nitric oxide, it actually robs it from the patient.
 Lacking BPG, the stored cells grab nutrients away from the patient to try to create it.

 • The low pH of the stored blood makes the patient’s blood more acidic.
-Since a blood pH outside the range of 7.35 to 7.45 will kill you, the patient’s body drops everything and goes to work raising the blood pH.
+Since a blood pH outside the range of 7.35 to 7.45 will kill you, the patient’s body drops everything - including healing from whatever mayhem you're dealing with - and goes to work raising the blood pH.

-• The high ammonia level could put the patient into a coma, so his liver must go to work to get it under control.
+• The high ammonia level could put you into a coma, so your liver must work harder to get it under control.

 • Free hemoglobin from broken RBCs is released into the patient.
 Hemoglobin is toxic to the kidneys (which is no doubt why it was designed to be inside a cell wall), putting another extra burden on the already sick recipient.